 Introduce your team to one another

-This sounds very straightforward, but make sure to introduce members of the team to one another.
+This sounds very straightforward, but make sure to introduce members of the team to one another, regardless of whether their roles intersect or have too much in common.
 It’s not uncommon to be juggling several lines of communication between yourself as the team lead and many participants, but creating connections across the project is just as important for keeping people engaged.
 If you’re located in the same city, you could try to arrange an in-person meet.
-However, most projects tend to involve participants from all around the world – so a simple email or video call to introduce the team to one another will suffice!
+However, most projects tend to involve participants from all around the world – so a simple email or video call to introduce the team to one another will go a long way!

 If you’re not the project lead, but an editor of a particular part or section of the book, you could send a similar email to the authors in your part.
 The email should welcome individuals to the team, and could even include links to shared resources such as the project’s timeline.

 Doing so can remind team members that they are part of something bigger!

 If you’re the project lead, it’s especially important to keep in mind that members of your team may not have the same working or communication style.
 These kinds of things vary across people and cultures, and if you have a global team, you can’t expect everyone to switch to your default.
 Instead, you should discuss preferences and expectations at the start of the project, and invite members to help plan the project timeline and tasks with you.
 This may help to avoid conflict or disengagement down the line, and help you better gauge when an issue might be arising.

 You should also discuss communication preferences with team members early on – is email okay, or are calls better?
 What kind of response time is expected?
 Respect these preferences, and as project lead, ask your team to do the same.
 Sharing this information up front, to whatever extent possible, will help your team understand one another, leading towards smoother interactions and fewer frustrations.